lucia-auth/lucia/documentation-v2/content/guidebook/github-oauth/nextjs-app.md

 ### Form component

 Since the form will require client side JS, we will extract it into its own client component.
-We will not be using redirect responses as `fetch()` does not actually redirect the user, nor does the redirect url is exposed in the response object.
+We need to manually handle redirect responses as the default behavior is to make another request to the redirect location.
+We're going to use `refresh()` to reload the page (and redirect the user in the server) since we want to re-render the entire page, including `layout.tsx`.

 ```tsx
 // components/form.tsx